saiehhejazi/Project_2/README.md

 And run “docker compose up -d “ again.

 4- One of the most important sections is the configuration related to redpanda-connect, which is located in the config folder  (connect-config-ftp.yaml).

-This section is used to connect to the FTP server and read files:
+This is used to store the names of the files that have been processed.

 ```yaml
   cache_resources: